axllent/silverstripe-weblog/README.md

 [module](https://github.com/silverstripe/silverstripe-blog), and borrows some ideas and methods from the project.

-**This module is still in beta and relies on development versions of SilverStripe 4 & lumberjack.**
+**This module currently relies on development versions of SilverStripe 4 & lumberjack.**

 ## Features